nextcloud/bookmarks/docs/folder.rst

    .. versionadded:: 0.15.0

+   :query int layers: The number of tree layers to return, defaults to 0 which returns only the immediate children

    :>json string status: ``success`` or ``error`` :>json array data: An ordered list of child items

-   :>jsonarr string type: Either ``folder`` or ``bookmark`` :>jsonarr string id: The id of the bookmark or folder
+   :>jsonarr string type: Either ``folder`` or ``bookmark`` :>jsonarr string id: The id of the bookmark or folder :>jsonarr array children: In case more than one layers are returned, folders will have a this additional property with an array containing more items (or none)

    **Example:**